Q: Is the “front door” the only way that people can enter the behavioral health system?

 A: EOHHS will require that CBHCs provide services for individuals with Autism Spectrum Disorder and those with Intellectual or Developmental Disabilities (ASD/IDD) who have co-occurring behavioral health conditions.

 Starting in July 2020, EOHHS launched a specialty consultation service that allows ESP/MCI crisis clinicians to consult with ASD/IDD specialists to improve their ability to appropriately treat youth and young adults with ASD/IDD who are in behavioral health crisis.
-Through the Roadmap, EOHHS will expand access to the ASD/IDD expert consultation service to other ambulatory service providers and settings.
+Through the Roadmap, EOHHS is expanding access to the ASD/IDD expert consultation service to other ambulatory service providers and settings.

-In addition, EOHHS is working with providers to increase the number of inpatient psychiatric units with specialized capacity to treat children and adolescents with ASD/IDD.
-Twenty-four such beds are slated to open in late 2021.
+In addition, EOHHS has worked with providers to increase the number of inpatient psychiatric units with specialized capacity to treat children and adolescents with ASD/IDD.

 Q: What provisions does the Roadmap include to improve behavioral health equity?